fiatconnect/specification/fiatconnect-api.md

 #### 3.2.1.2.
 SIWE Sessions

 At a high level, the client will craft a SIWE-compliant message and sign it with the user's private key.
-This message will contain various parameters relating to the origin URL which they're requesting to be authorized against, desired session length, etc. Once the client has crafted and signed the message, it will send it to a FiatConnect API at a `POST /auth/login` endpoint.
+This message will contain various parameters relating to the origin URL which they're requesting to be authorized against, desired session length, etc. Once the client has crafted and signed the message, the client will send ithe signed message to a FiatConnect API at a `POST /auth/login` endpoint.
 The server will validate the signature, and check that all the included fields in the signed message are valid.
 If everything checks out, the server will create a session for the user according to the details in the signed message.
-Once the server has created the session, it responds to the client with a `200`, and returns session cookies that the client can use in subsequent requests to priveleged endpoints on behalf of the signed-in address.
+Once the server has created the session, it responds to the client with a `200`, and returns session cookies that the client can use in subsequent requests to privileged endpoints on behalf of the signed-in address.

 #### 3.2.1.3.
 SIWE Message Format